InsideTheSim/ethmerge.com-content/faqs/when-is-the-merge-happening.md

 The Ethereum PoS chain is currently running and will undergo its mainnet-ready hardfork, codenamed Bellatrix, on September 6th at epoch 144896.

-For more info about development progress go here https://github.com/ethereum/pm/blob/master/Merge/mainnet-readiness.md
+For more info about development progress go [here](https://github.com/ethereum/pm/blob/master/Merge/mainnet-readiness.md).